- Ph.D., The University of Pennsylvania, Electrical Engineering, 1970

 - SoundID Scientific Advisory Board (California 1995-2000)

-- 1991, International Distinguished Lecturer for the Signal Processing Society
+- 1991, International Distinguished Lecturer for the IEEE Signal Processing Society

 - 1990 Osher Fellow, Exploratorium Museum San Francisco

-- 1986-1995 Resound Hearing Aid Scientific Advisory Board member (ReSound was the first company to introduce wide dynamic range multiband compression into the hearing aid market)
+- 1986-1995 Resound Hearing Aid Scientific Advisory Board member (ReSound is the first company to introduce wide dynamic range multiband compression into the hearing aid market)